OfficeDev/office-ui-fabric-core/src/components/NavBar/NavBar.md

 # Nav Bar
-Provides a means of navigating to different areas with an application.
+Provides a means of navigating to different areas within an application.
+On small screens, the navigation items are placed inside a hamburger menu.

 ## Variants